davidAlgis/InteropUnityCUDA/Readme.md

 # Interoperability Between Unity Engine and CUDA

 This repository demonstrates and gives tools for interoperability between the Unity Engine and CUDA.
 Specifically, it showcases how to create and render graphical objects (e.g., textures) in Unity and edit them directly through CUDA kernels.
 This approach bypasses compute shaders, leveraging the full capabilities of CUDA.
+For more details about this project you can read our article [**_InteropUnityCUDA: A Tool for Interoperability Between Unity and CUDA_**](https://doi.org/10.1002/spe.3414).

 ## Plugins